rapidez/docs/src/4.x/semantic-search.md

 ## Requirements

 It's possible to use semantic search with Elasticsearch and OpenSearch.
-With OpenSearch it's a free feature to load a machine learning model within OpenSearch which creates the vectors.
-For Elasticsearch you've to take care of the vector creation yourself or use a paid subscription.
+With OpenSearch, it's a free feature to load a machine learning model into OpenSearch which creates the vectors.
+For Elasticsearch, you need to handle vector creation yourself or use a paid subscription.

 ## Configuration